 3. Professional Management

-This is one of the best and biggest benefits of the mutual fund schemes that have fund managers to manage and monitor professionally.
-Most investors lack the time, inclination, and even the skill set to research and analyze multiple stocks and asset classes.
+This is one of the best and biggest benefits of mutual fund schemes that they have fund managers to manage and monitor professionally.
+Generally, most investors lack the time, inclination, and even the skill set to research and analyze multiple stocks and asset classes.
 So, you need not outsource an expert for yourself to have a diverse investment portfolio but invest in mutual fund plans.
 The AMCs have qualified managers and assist teams that decide how to allocate funds to different securities and when to do so.
 They buy and sell various money market instruments and make timely entries and exits to earn interest for the funds and the investors.

 4. Low Investment Cost

 Mutual Funds are a diversified portfolio of investments with a pool of money collected from numerous customers.
 As an investor, you become a unitholder representing your share in the mutual fund.
 If you buy several stocks, other assets, or plan to have such a diversity in investments, you will need a large capital outlay.
 But with mutual funds, you can become a beneficial owner of diverse investment portfolios with smaller amounts.
 It is because mutual funds trade securities in large volumes and the transaction costs get lesser.
 When you buy or sell units in bulk, per unit transaction costs are cheaper than what retail investors would incur through stockbrokers.
 This is called economies of scale in transaction costs and therefore, makes mutual funds cost-effective.

 However, do check the expense ratio of the mutual fund scheme when you plan to invest.
 The expense ratio is an annual fee that the fund houses or Asset Management Companies (AMCs) charge for the management of a mutual fund.